thsetz/ps.basic/docs/source/overview.rst

 Overview
 ========

-The ps.basic package holds code for the basic building blocks within the "ps".
+The ps.basic package holds code for the basic building blocks within the "ps" (production system).
 These are:

     - a singleton (class **Basic**), which is used to setup a "ps-component" e.g. a service in a consistent manner

       - using this class the component adapts easily to the surrounding ps-deployment monitor
       - using this class the component adapts easily to the surrounding mechanisms to handle config files
       - using this class the component adapts easily to the surrounding mechanisms for different production_environments/stages

     - a python function  to send mails (having an exception handler trying to send the mail via shell)

     - basics to implement and document finite state machines